Dickson Hermoso: Government

 President Rodrigo Duterte appointed Heromoso as assistant spokesperson of the Office of the Presidential Adviser on the Peace Process in January 2017.

 Hermoso became part of the MILF-led Bangsamoro regional government when Chief Minister Murad Ebrahim appointed him as head of the region's Ministry of Transportation and Communications on July 15, 2020.
 He became the region's first Christian minister.
 As transport minister, he resolved a leadership dispute in the Maritime Industry Authority's Tawi Tawi provincial office.
-He also oversaw the transfer of six airports in the region managed by the Civil Aviation Authority of the Philippines to the Bangsamoro Airport Authority.He was succeeded by Paisalin Tago who was appointed by Ebrahim on September 23, 2022.
+He also oversaw the transfer of six airports in the region managed by the Civil Aviation Authority of the Philippines to the Bangsamoro Airport Authority.

+Hermoso tendered courtesy resignation on February 16, 2022 as per a directive by Ebrahim as part of a wider reorganization of the regional head's cabinet.
+Ebrahim decided to keep him two days later, rejecting his resignation.
+He would serve for a few more months until the appointment of Paisalin Tago as his successor on September 23, 2022.